Fiserv/zelle-turnkey-solutions/docs/supporting-documents/flutter.md

 implementation fileTree(dir: 'libs', include: ['*.jar', '*.aar'])
 ```

+### 15. Create a MethodChannel Inside Android Platform

-### 15. Open the file MainActivity.kt located in the kotlin folder in the Project view.
+Open the file MainActivity.kt located in the kotlin folder in the Project view.
 Inside the configureFlutterEngine() method, create a MethodChannel and call setMethodCallHandler().
 Make sure to use the same channel name as was used on the Flutter client side.

+### 16. Create LauchZelle class file

-### 16. Create new activity to initialize and launch our ZelleSDK.
+Create new activity to initialize and launch our ZelleSDK.

 ### 17. Get the arguments from the client side and pass those arguments to LaunchZelle.kt.